szarma/Physio_Ca/README.md

 For a more didactical introduction into filtering and event detection, you may want to check [this page](docs/events.html).
 And for a more indepth dive into more technical details, have a look [here](docs/matmet.pdf).

+For answering actual scientific questions, we need to pool different experiments.
+In a simple case, where each experiment is to be treated as independent replicate, you can follow [this example analysis](notebooks/Tutorials/Step4_experiment_pooling.html).

+If the experiments differ in some important variable (e.g. some mice are treated, and are not), and we are interested in quantifying the difference between them (i.e. effect of the variable of interest), you can follow [this example analysis](notebooks/Tutorials/Step4_pooling_multi_legs_and_voi.html).

+## Features

-One of our most used tools is the _``roi examiner''_ for live interaction with the ROIs and their traces within a jupyter notebook.
+One of our most used tools is the _''roi examiner''_ for live interaction with the ROIs and their traces within a jupyter notebook.
 ![examiner_demo](https://user-images.githubusercontent.com/2512087/162623035-c054b171-c222-47b0-905e-6f91fcb0caab.gif)

-And [here](docker/deployment.md) is page dedicated to docker deployment.
+We have also build

+## Docker
+We are working on a docker container with all important bits of our toolbox installed.
+For more details click [here](docker/deployment.md).